© Copyright Cary Ravitz 2006, 2015, 2017

 Swing Dance Link - for balances, circles, lines, and hands across stars, this is just a finger hold that holds only in tension and is released easily by either dancer.
 Each dancer bends their fingers (all fingers together) at the middle knuckle and then the hands are linked.
 There is no finger wrap or squeezing.
 The lady's hand is on top by convention.

-Allemande Link - thumbs up, wrists straight, elbows down, base of hand to middle of palm, fingers lightly wrapped, no squeezing.
+Allemande Link - thumbs up or held to hand, wrists straight, elbows down, base of hand to middle of palm, fingers lightly wrapped, no squeezing.
 The link force is from the base of one hand to middle of the other palm, and holds only while both dancers hold the tension.

 Wrist Hold Link - used in some stars, wrap the top of the wrist of the person in front of you in the star, with just enough wrap to hold the centrifugal force in the star.

-Handshake - for a pull by, held for the entire pull by but held lightly enough so that either dancer can get out of the grip easily.
-There is no weight in a handshake grip except to initiate a pull by.
-Handshakes imply a squeeze - they are not links that can be released by just one participant.
-The dancers must take care to use the minimum force needed at the moment.
+Handshake - for a pull by.
+Handshakes imply a squeeze.
+They are not links that can be released by just one participant.
+But the only shared weight in a pull by is the initial pull from a standing start.
+The dancers must take care to use the minimum squeeze needed at any moment.

-Squeeze - if you find that your hand is being squeezed by other dancers, ask yourself, are you giving the other dancers a hand that they can link to.
+Squeeze problems in general? - if you find that your hand is being squeezed by oth ask yourself, are you giving the other dancers a hand that they can link to.
 If you hold your hand limply, there is no way to link and dancers will squeeze your hand to try to hold against the pull.

 Steps for Contra Dancing